 Automated Regional Justice Information System

 SANDAG oversees the Automated Regional Justice Information System (ARJIS), a complex criminal justice enterprise network used by more than 60 local, state, and federal agencies throughout San Diego and Imperial counties.
-ARJIS includes a robust mobile program that provides public safety personnel with access to critical data in the field, including: warrants and photos; crime and sex offender mapping; crime analysis and statistical reporting; and an enterprise system of applications that help users solve crimes and identify offenders.
+ARJIS includes a robust mobile program that provides public safety personnel with access to critical data in the field, including warrants and photos, crime and sex offender mapping, crime analysis and statistical reporting, and an enterprise system of applications that help users solve crimes and identify offenders.

 Regional Crime Mapping System